adithayyil/sc-notify/README.md

 ## Todo

 - [x] Figure out a way to handle artwork_url processing times
-- [ ] Send notification when previous track amount = 0
+- [ ] When initial track amount = 0, store previous_track_id as NULL & add handling to checking
 - [x] Find out if there is a way to upload music stream to discord
 - [x] Add client based custom artist lists to check (with commands) [**IMPORTANT**]
   - Seperate and store each user lists of specific servers using server IDs